-On 20/11/2018, the BoD of the Company issued an Invitation to the beneficiaries of the SOP which was approved by the Extraordinary General Assembly held on 27/9/2013 and the Ordinary General Assembly held on 16/6/2017, regarding the exercise of their options.
-16 beneficiaries responded to this Invitation and exercised their option for the acquisition of 163.626 shares, of nominal value € 0,91 and underlying price € 3,28 per share and paid the total amount of € 537.069,61.
+On 20/11/2018, the BoD of the Company FOURLIS HOLDINGS SA issued an Invitation to the beneficiaries of the SOP which was approved by the Extraordinary General Assembly held on 27/9/2013 and the

+Ordinary General Assembly held on 16/6/2017, regarding the exercise of their options.
+16 beneficiaries responded to this Invitation and exercised their option for the acquisition of 163.626 shares, of nominal value $\in 0,91$ and underlying price $\in 3,28$ per share and paid the total amount of $\in 537.069,61$.

-It is noted that the underlying price of shares to which the distributed options reflect, had been initially determined at the amount of $\in$ 3,40 per share, which was the closing stock price of the share on the date of the resolution of the General Assembly regarding the SOP since 27/9/2013 (Extraordinary General Assembly date).
-Due to corporate events (capital return by cash payment), the historical closing price of the share was readjusted and formed at the amount of $\in$ 3,34 per share (Based on the BoD resolution of 20/11/2017).
-Following the resolution of the Ordinary General Assembly held on 15/6/2018, the historical share price changed resulting from corporate action regarding the decrease of the Company's share capital with decrease of share's nominal value by the amount of $\in$ 0,10 and the capital return to shareholders.
-After this adjustment, the historical share price is now formed at $\in$ 3,28.
+It is noted that the underlying price of shares to which the distributed options reflect, had been initially determined at the amount of \in 3,40 per share, which was the closing stock price of the share on the date of the resolution of the General Assembly regarding the SOP since 27/9/2013 (Extraordinary General Assembly date).
+Due to corporate events (capital return by cash payment), the historical closing price of the share was readjusted and formed at the amount of \in 3,34 per share (Based on the BoD resolution of 20/11/2017).
+Following the resolution of the Ordinary General Assembly held on 15/6/2018, the historical share price changed resulting from corporate action regarding the decrease of the Company's share capital with decrease of share's nominal value by the amount of \in 0,10 and the capital return to shareholders.
+After this adjustment, the historical share price is now formed at \in 3,28.

-Also, the underlying price of shares to which the distributed options reflect which was established with resolution of the Ordinary General Assembly of shareholders of the Company on 16/6/2017, had been initially determined at the amount of $\in 5,87$ per share, which was the closing stock price of the share.
-Due to corporate events (capital return by cash payment), the historical closing price of the share was readjusted and formed at the amount of $\in 5,77$ per share (Based on the BoD resolution of 20/11/2017).
-Following the resolution of the Ordinary General Assembly held on 15/6/2018, the historical share price changed resulting from corporate action regarding the decrease of the Company's share capital with decrease of share's nominal value by the amount of $\in 0,10$ and the capital return to shareholders.
-After this adjustment, the historical share price is now formed at $\in 5,67$ .
+Also, the underlying price of shares to which the distributed options reflect which was established with resolution of the Ordinary General Assembly of shareholders of the Company on 16/6/2017, had been initially determined at the amount of \in 5,87 per share, which was the closing stock price of the share.
+Due to corporate events (capital return by cash payment), the historical closing price of the share was readjusted and formed at the amount of \in 5,77 per share (Based on the BoD resolution of 20/11/2017).
+Following the resolution of the Ordinary General Assembly held on 15/6/2018, the historical share price changed resulting from corporate action regarding the decrease of the Company's share capital with decrease of share's nominal value by the amount of \in 0,10 and the capital return to shareholders.
+After this adjustment, the historical share price is now formed at \in 5,67.

-During the period 1/1 - 31/12/2018, beneficiaries waived their right to exercise 0 options (2017: 11.580) which were granted by the BoD on 25/11/2013, beneficiaries waived their right to exercise 6.220 options (2017: 13.626) which were granted by the BoD on 24/11/2014 and also beneficiaries waived their right to exercise 6.720 options (2017: 26.097) which were granted by the BoD on 25/11/2015.
+During the period 1/1 - 31/12/2018, beneficiaries waived their right to exercise 0 options (2017: 11.580) which were granted by the BoD of the parent company FOURLIS HOLDINGS SA on 25/11/2013, beneficiaries waived their right to exercise 0 options (2017: 13.626) which were granted by the BoD on 24/11/2014 and also beneficiaries waived their right to exercise 3.806 options (2017: 17.104) which were granted by the BoD on 25/11/2015.

-During the period 1/1 - 31/12/2018, the amount of € 372.467 (2017: € 219.258) was registered in the Consolidated Income Statement as an expense.
+During the period 1/1 - 31/12/2018, the amount of € 198 (2017: € 120) was registered in the Consolidated Income Statement as an expense.
+During the period 1/1 - 31/12/2018, the amount of € 184 (2017: € 109) was registered in the Company's Income Statement as an expense.

-19.3 Benefit contributions under the private insurance program
+18.3 Benefit contributions under the private insurance program